Get Approved for up to $35,000 in 3 minutes

 Limits on E-transfers: The Top 5 Banks

 Depending on where you bank, there are different fees and limits associated with interac e-transfer.
 There are also stipulations on how many you can send per day.
-If you are someone who actively uses e-transfer, the different fees charged can make a big difference on where you decide to do your everyday banking.
+If you are someone who actively uses e-transfer, the different fees charged can make a big difference in where you decide to do your everyday banking.
 It's also important to note to distinguish between personal and business accounts because the charges will be different.

 RBC

-If you bank with RBC or are considering banking with RBC, then it's important to know what your rRBC e-transfer limits are and if there are any fees involved.
+If you bank with RBC, also known as the Royal Bank of Canada, or are considering banking with RBC, then it's important to know what your RBC e-transfer limits are and if there are any fees involved.
 Thankfully, there aren't a ton of limitations and fees.

-• Minimum send limit is $0.01
+• The minimum send limit is $0.01

 • It's free to cancel an e-transfer